 Arkansas BQA offers the farm assessment program.

-- Farm assessment allows producers to utilize BQA trainers as consultants to get their farm BQA compliant.
+- Farm assessment provides a step-by-step plan for producers to get their farm BQA compliant.

-- An assessment consists of two farm visits by BQA trainers to go through a comprehensive checklist.
+- An assessment consists of two farm visits by a BQA consultant to go through a comprehensive checklist.

 - Assessment includes aerial drone mapping of working facilities.

 - The trainer will give a copy of the checklist with recommendations.

 - After a mutually agreed upon period of time, the BQA consultant will visit the farm to go over improvements.

 - After the second visit, the producer will receive a BQA Farm Assessment sign that can be posted on the farm.